radiant-rstats/radiant/README.md

 ## Credits

 Radiant would not be possible without [R](https://cran.r-project.org/) and [Shiny](http://shiny.rstudio.com/).
 I would like to thank [Joe Cheng](https://github.com/jcheng5), [Winston Chang](https://github.com/wch), and [Yihui Xie](https://github.com/yihui) for answering questions, providing suggestions, and creating amazing tools for the R community.
-Other key components used in Radiant are ggplot2, dplyr, tidyr, magrittr, broom, shinyAce, rmardown, and DT.
+Other key components used in Radiant are ggplot2, dplyr, tidyr, magrittr, broom, shinyAce, rmarkdown, and DT.
 For an overview of other packages that Radiant relies on please see the <a href="https://radiant-rstats.github.io/docs/about.html" target="_blank">about</a> page.

 ## License